pop-os/python-apt/doc/source/coding.rst

 Python Coding Style
 -------------------
-The coding style for the rest of the code is basically :PEP:`8`, with some exceptions:
+The coding style for all code written in python is :PEP:`8`.
+For modules added from version 0.7.9 on, there are no exceptions.

-The naming convention is mixedCase for functions, methods, attributes, and variables.
-This is considered bad and will be changed in future versions to lowercase_with_underscores, as stated in :PEP:`8`.
+Modules introduced prior to 0.7.9 use mixedCase names for methods, functions and variables.
+These names will be replaced by names conforming to :PEP:`8` in a future release of python-apt.

+Therefore, try to reduce the introduction of the mixedName code to the absolute minimum (sometimes you can also use shorter names).

+To prepare the port to Python 3.0, code should not use any functionality which is deprecated as of Python 2.6.

+The has_key() functionality may be used only on TagSection objects; as they provide no other way to do this.
+If someone is willing to adapt TagSection to support ``key in mapping`` and ``iter(mapping)``, this would be great.

 .. note::

     You can use the tool pep8.py from http://svn.browsershots.org/trunk/devtools/pep8/ to validate your code.
-Please also run pylint, pychecker, and pyflakes and fix all new errors they report (unresolved names, etc.).
+Please also run pylint, pychecker, and pyflakes and fix all new **errors** they report (undefined names, etc.).

 Submitting your patch
 ---------------------